runvnc/mindroot/README.md

 - Customizable AI agents with persona definitions
 - Intelligent service management based on agent requirements
 - Flexible service providers for various AI capabilities
-- Easily customizable UI
+- Easily customizable UI built on Jinja2 and Lit Web Components
 - Support for both local and remote AI services
-- RAG: easily share, find and use pre-generated embeddings for topic knowledgebases
+- RAG: easily share, find and use pre-generated embeddings and documents for topic knowledgebases

 Core Concepts Overview
 ----------------------